cs1302uga/cs1302-ce15/README.md

    1. What is the datatype and role of each method parameter?
    1. Suppose you want to parameterize `T` (i.e., replace it with some specific type).
 What requirement must that type satisfy?
    1. What other questions do you have related to this method?

+1. Let's be confident that `ArrayUtility.sort` works as advertised.
+Modify your `Driver` class to print out the contents of the `strings` array _before_ and _after_ calling `ArrayUtility.sort` on it.

+   * Be sure to compile and run your driver to test it.
+   * **As you go, stage and commit your changes using Git.**
+     Be sure to include a good log message.

+1. Now try to do the same thing with the `circles` array.
+When printing a `Circle`, print its radius.
+When you get a compile error, please note the following:

+   1. What is the complete text of the error?
+   1. Why does the method compile for the `strings` array and not the `circles` array?

 1. **[TRICKY]** _Read this entire step, including substeps, very carefully before attempting it._
    Modify the source code for the `Circle` class so that `Circle` satisfies the requirement to